shreevathsa06/100-days-of-code/log.md

 **Thoughts**: Completing the hook assignments gives me a real sense of accomplishment.
 The `useReducer` hook is proving to be a challenge, but I understand its value for handling more complex state logic than `useState`.
 Reading the documentation on `useRef` clarified its use cases beyond just accessing the DOM.
 I'm now feeling well-equipped to manage state and side effects in almost any React application.

+### Day 21: October 8, Wednesday

+**Today's Progress**: I had a strong day in both DSA and web development.
+I solved three LeetCode questions focusing on sorting and, in the process, learned about and implemented **Custom Comparators in Java** to define unique sorting logic.
+On the development side, I covered major React concepts in my cohort: learning about client-side **Routing**, understanding the issues caused by **Prop Drilling**, and being introduced to the **Context API** as a global state management solution.
+I spent a significant amount of time coding examples and experimenting with these concepts.

+**Thoughts**: Learning Custom Comparators in Java opens up so many possibilities for problem-solving that requires non-standard sorting.
+In React, the Context API immediately struck me as a necessary tool to manage state without falling into the trap of prop drilling.
+Coded examples really helped solidify the conceptual understanding of these powerful React features.
+Feeling ready to build more organized, large-scale applications.